-23. Pad Thais are boring
+23. There is more than Pad Thais

-But let’s be honest, it’s the most boring dish ever.
-Come on, you’re in Asia!
-You should be ordering those flavorful curries, tom yam soups, laap, pho, laksa… the list goes on.
+Don’t miss your chance to order all those flavorful curries, tom yam soups, laap, pho, laksa… the list goes on.

-24. Say hi to everyone!
+24. Say hi to everyone

 For more in-depth tips and advice for backpacking in Southeast Asia get a copy of Travel the World Without Worries, your ultimate guide to preparing for a big adventure.